cg-li/cg-li/README.md

 Mathematician transitioning to algorithm engineering and data systems.
 I focus on clear, correct implementations and reproducible reasoning.
+- This homepage is currently a work in progress.

 ## Skills
 - Languages: Python, SQL, Java